chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 docker exec -it broker-eu bin/pulsar-admin namespaces create my-tenant/my-namespace --clusters cluster-us,cluster-eu
 ```

 - **Step 7**.
-Prepare the broker clients on each cluster to target the correct broker.
-This is required for testing pub-sub
+[OPTIONAL] Prepare the broker clients on each cluster to target the correct broker.
+This is required for testing pub-sub,
+but can be skipped by providing the `url` of the brokers for publishing and subscribing.

 ```
 docker exec -it broker-us /bin/bash